• About – Tim Bird

 A night shot of the ridge of mountains further along the valley from Mürren.
 I spend an hour in the darkness here gazing at the Milky Way and making a few wishes on shooting stars (I’ll tell you only if they come true).

-To see more of my pictures visit my website at www.timbirdphotography.com, on my Instagram site at @tim_bird_photo, on Facebook at https://www.facebook.com/timbirdtravelphoto/, and on Twitter at https://twitter.com/BirdTimothy
+To see more of my pictures visit my website at www.timbirdphotography.com, or my Instagram site at @tim_bird_photo, and occasionally on Facebook at https://www.facebook.com/timbirdtravelphoto/ and https://www.facebook.com/timbirdphoto .

 Thanks for dropping by.
 Do follow the blog so you don’t miss future posts!
 And tell all your friends and families the good news – in fact, shout it to the mountains: Six Images is back!